averyhiebert/LD49/README.md

-# Ludum Dare 49 Helicopter Game
+# Helico Pter

-As-yet untitled helicopter game for Ludum Dare 49, made in 48 hours.
+A game made in 48 hours for Ludum Dare 49 (theme: "unstable").

 Web build is in "docs" to make deploying on Github Pages easier.

-Work in progress.